 - As mentioned, any tips for organizing an essay should be considered before you even begin writing.

-- Refer to your tips as you write and ask yourself whether or not the tips for organizing an essay are being followed.
+- Refer to your tips as you write, and keep the tips for organizing an essay in mind constantly.

 - Finally, it is important to read your essay once you’ve completed it.

 - Edit it with the general tips for organizing an essay in mind to help it in terms of coherence.

 - To summarize the importance of essay organization, refer to the table below.

 |When essays are disordered or jump around, they will lack a clear tone that's easy to follow.

 |A lack of organization means that adhering to a central argument will often be lost.3